INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

-But it was a confusing time when the band didn’t exist, Cronos was doing his thing, but you were the guy who released “new” stuff under Venom name?
+But it was a confusing time when the band didn’t exist, Cronos was doing his thing, but you were the guy who released “new” stuff under Venom’s name?

-Abaddon: No. It was more a case of my relationship at that point was more with the Eric Cook, and we worked as business partners, so Venom’s manager and I worked together, but I would never consider calling a band Venom and putting two other guys in.
+Abaddon: No. It was more a case of my relationship at that point was more with Eric Cook.
+We worked as business partners, so Venom’s manager and I worked together, but I would never consider calling a band Venom and putting two other guys in.
 That would never happen because if I did do anything, I would just call the band Abaddon.

 Mantas: And, that’s kind of like the reunion, which is what you did anyway.

 Abaddon: It’s what I did.
 But I would never call a band Venom with two other guys, so it was always that I’d use Abaddon, and that’s why when Cronos did it, I thought he would have had more kudos and called his band Cronos, with his two guys in, or if he got Jeff back in, called it Venom again.

 Abaddon: Nobody’s ever actually owned it.
 You know, you can say we all owned.
 I did the original logo.
 I did the first logo.
 It’s like a metal logo.
 It was a copy of that.
 Cronos uses that, but it’s my logo.
 But it’s not my name.
 Jeff And I put the band together and some other guys who just did the name, and we both agreed that that was a good name.
 Yeah.
 It was actually three bands’ names at the time.
 There were three bands called Venom at the time and the other two; I think we offered one a fistfight.